heptarch/heptarch.github.io/projects.md

 put it better than Kelly: "Years of experience have taught us that the type and quality of men selected for our research, the environment that we provide, and the distance in their work that we ask them to penetrate beyond the forefront of creative technology are the most important factors in determining the closeness of coupling—the effectiveness."
+In other words, the coupling is not something a lab head or research director can control directly; they can only tune it with a ready hand on the equalizer